 Companies need to take concrete action to follow the new law for AI projects and model development.

-One comprehensive solution to support this is 2021.AI’s Grace platform, which provides tangible metrics for transparent and explainable AI and effective measures and controls of these metrics continuously.
+One comprehensive solution to support this is 2021.AI’s GRACE AI Platform, which provides tangible metrics for transparent and explainable AI and effective measures and controls of these metrics continuously.

 At 2021.AI, we believe that this work cannot be undertaken by using pen and paper or lots of excel sheets, especially if you want to be an AI-driven company or already have projects and models in production.

-2021.AI’s Grace platform allows companies to create tangible metrics for transparent and explainable AI (or other disruptive technology), link these metrics to your data ethics statements, and continuously measure and control these metrics.
+2021.AI’s GRACE AI Platform allows companies to create tangible metrics for transparent and explainable AI (or other disruptive technology), link these metrics to your data ethics statements, and continuously measure and control these metrics.

 With GRACE, you are effectively creating a turn-key solution to AI governance and compliance in your company that needs minimal work effort once applied to your projects, models, and business.